How to Build a Retail Mobile Marketing Strategy

 - Do they feel better when they've shared an offer with a friend?

-- Do they need to feel like a part of an exclusive group?
+- Do they want to feel like a part of an exclusive group?

 - Do they respond better to Thank You's rather than a monetary reward?